 This explanation will come in the form of an adverse action notice that can be provided orally, electronically or in writing.
-If provided via a letter, you'll receive it within seven to 10 business days of your application denial.
+You should receive the notice within seven to 10 business days of your application denial.

-Depending on the situation, your letter may list up to five reasons for denial, which may include:
+Depending on the situation, your letter may list up to five reasons for denial, which could include:

 - Too much debt relative to your income